Iron-LYK/CIT/README.md

 # 《Cascaded Iterative Transformer for Jointly Predicting Facial Landmark, Occlusion Probability and Head Pose》
-Code and dataset are waiting for release.
+Code and dataset will be released soon.